Rajashree Birla

 Rajashree Birla is an Indian philanthropist.
-She was married to Aditya Birla (scion of the Birla family of business magnates).
+She is married to the late Aditya Birla (scion of the Birla family of business magnates).
 After her husband's death in 1995, Rajashree began working in CSR and charity sectors, developing a large philanthropic organization funded by her family.
 In 2011, the Government of India honoured her with the Padma Bhushan, the third highest civilian award, for her services to society.